-Today, our mission is to prepare capable, compassionate, confident young women, who are able to contribute significantly to a global society.
+Today, our mission is to prepare confident, compassionate, capable young women, who are able to contribute significantly to a global community.

 We are a local school with a global outlook, committed to preparing students to be globally ready.
 There are many opportunities for students to be exposed to global experiences and thinking, such as the school's Global Exchange Program, which offers Year 10 students the chance to study abroad.